-Despite the important capabilities that SD-WAN introduces, WAN optimization is still necessary to support the performance of certain applications or to equip geographically remote locations.
-And because SD-WAN and WAN optimization solve fundamentally different challenges, they work best in a complementary fashion.
+Despite the critical capabilities SD-WAN introduces, WAN optimization is still necessary to support the performance of certain applications or to equip geographically remote locations.
+Because SD-WAN and WAN optimization solve fundamentally different challenges, they work best in a complementary fashion.

-One of the key reasons WAN optimization is still necessary is the issue of latency.
-Latency is the amount of time it takes for data transmission to move from sender to receiver and then back again.
-In a remote location or in a place where there are long backhauls, latency can become a problem that affects application performance.
+One of the primary reasons WAN optimization is still necessary is the issue of latency.
+Latency refers to the time it takes for data transmission to move from sender to receiver and back again.
+In a remote location or where there are long backhauls, latency can become a problem affecting application performance.

-Latency is often the first thought when trying to solve a connectivity or performance issue in the network and it generally can’t be addressed by simply adding more bandwidth.
-Instead, it’s related to the time it takes to deliver packets over a long distance and how many times the data must be resent in order to transmit properly.
+Latency is often the first thought when trying to solve a connectivity or performance issue in the network, and it generally can’t be addressed by simply adding more bandwidth.
+Instead, it’s related to the time it takes to deliver packets over a long distance and how often the data must be re-sent to transmit properly.

-When there are specific requirements for latency reduction or for a data-intensive application, WAN optimization remains important.
-In fact, the Frost & Sullivan 2018 SD-WAN global survey shows that 67% of IT professionals indicated that WAN optimization is important to them and they would like to see an integrated solution with SD-WAN.
+WAN optimization remains especially important when there are specific requirements for latency reduction or data-intensive applications.
+The Frost & Sullivan 2018 SD-WAN global survey shows that 67% of IT professionals indicated that WAN optimization is important and they would like to see an integrated solution with SD-WAN.1

 SD-WAN and WAN Optimization Create the Ideal Network Experience

 With more and more enterprises turning to as-a-service, pay-as-you-go IT solutions in the cloud, the opportunity for a similar model for WAN optimization is growing.
-Providers recognize that enterprises may have specific applications or remote geographic locations that require additional measures to reach the level of performance and speed required.
+Providers recognize that enterprises may have specific applications or remote geographic locations that require additional measures to reach the necessary performance and speed.
 This option lowers the total cost of optimizing the WAN.

 An SD-WAN solution that includes unified WAN optimization is the ideal approach to a high-performance WAN.
 It maximizes the end-user experience across all applications and locations for an optimal network infrastructure.
-Enterprises interested in this level of network performance should prioritize selecting an SD-WAN with a fully unified, single platform with WAN optimization integrated.
-This flexibility allows for WAN optimization on-demand.
+Enterprises interested in this level of network performance should prioritize selecting an SD-WAN solution with a single, unified platform that integrates WAN optimization.
+This flexibility allows for WAN optimization on demand.

-There are also options out there where providers offer a multi-tiered SD-WAN solution, with some introducing a WAN Optimization as a Service.
+There are also options where providers offer a multi-tiered SD-WAN solution, with some introducing a WAN optimization as a service.
 This solution offers performance benefits to the enterprise but only requires them to pay for the services used.
-Like all cloud solutions, the scalability and flexibility with this type of offering makes it an attractive way to boost network performance where it’s needed.
+Like all cloud solutions, the scalability and flexibility of this type of solution make it an attractive way to boost network performance where it’s needed.